-Brisbane City Council maintains more than 2100 parks across Brisbane, with more created all the time.
+Brisbane City Council maintains more than 2180 parks across Brisbane, with more created all the time.
 Our parks range in size from small pocket parks to large district parks, three botanic gardens and many bushland reserves.
 Find a park near you, featured parks and their facilities, dog off-leash areas (dog parks) and park Wi-Fi hotspots.
-Discover how to make a park booking for an event, function or wedding.
+Discover how to book a park booking site or obtain consent for an activity or event.
 Councils active and healthy events program offers activities for all ages at parks across Brisbane.

 Creating new parks, and enhancing and maintaining existing parks, is just another way Council is growing your Brisbane lifestyle to help you enjoy Brisbane's climate and connect with family and friends in the places that make our city great.

 For ideas on other great places, spaces and events to enjoy in Brisbane, check out our Things to see and do in Brisbane page.

 City Botanic Gardens

 The riverside City Botanic Gardens are Brisbane's original botanic gardens.
 Attractions at the gardens include the Bamboo Grove, Weeping Fig Avenue, Riverstage, ornamental ponds and more.

 Victoria Park / Barrambin

 Victoria Park / Barrambin is transforming into an iconic parkland with something for everyone.